zulu-05/dotfiles/README.md

-# Modular Bash Services
+# Unified Development Environment

-This repository contains a powerful, modular, and service-oriented bash environment.
-It replaces a single, monolithic `.bashrc` file with a collection of independent "services" that are easy to manage, configure, and extend.
+This repository contains a complete, version-controlled development environment.
+It goes beyond a typical shell setup, integrating a modular, service-oriented bash framework with a modern Neovim configuration and a suite of custom command-line tools.

 ***

 ## ✨ Features

+* **Modular Bash Services**: Replaces a monolithic `.bashrc` with independent services for aliases, functions, environment variables, and more, making the setup easy to manage and extend.
+* **Integrated Neovim Experience**:
+    * A complete, modern Neovim configuration managed by `packer.nvim` is included and installed automatically.
+    * Comes pre-configured with the popular `gruvbox` theme.
+    * Features the powerful `telescope.nvim` fuzzy finder for lightning-fast file navigation and text searching.
+* **Custom Command-Line Tools**:
+    * A collection of powerful Python helper scripts located in the `scripts/` directory.
+    * Includes the `zap <pattern> [dir]` command, a "search and edit" power-tool that seamlessly integrates the shell with Neovim's interactive search.
+    * Provides a full suite of Git management scripts to create, delete, rename, and manage GitHub repositories directly from the command line.
-* **Fast, Two-Line Prompt**: A clean and informative prompt shows your virtual environment, Git status, user, host, and current path.
+* **Intelligent Shell Prompt**: A clean and informative two-line prompt that shows your Python virtual environment, detailed Git status, user, host, and current path.
-* **Intelligent Git Integration**:
-    * Provides a rich set of common Git aliases (`gst`, `gco`, `gl`, etc.).
-    * Displays a detailed Git status in the prompt, including branch, ahead/behind count, modified files, untracked files, and stashed items.
-* **Automatic Python Venv Management**:
-    * Automatically detects and activates a `.venv` in your project's directory tree.
-    * Automatically deactivates the virtual environment when you navigate away.
-    * Includes a simple `venv-create` command to quickly set up a new environment.
-* **Live Configuration Reloading**: Automatically reloads your shell's configuration when you save changes to any of the service files, using either an efficient `inotify` daemon or a timestamp-based check.
-* **Helpful Utilities**:
-    * A collection of useful aliases for navigation (`ll`, `..`, `...`) and system operations (`update`, `psg`).
-    * Powerful shell functions like `extract` for any archive type and `mkcd` to create and enter a directory in one step.
-* **Centralized Configuration**: All settings are managed in one place with sensible defaults, which you can easily override.
+* **Automatic Venv and Live Reload**: Includes services for automatically activating Python virtual environments and for live-reloading your entire shell configuration whenever you save a change.

+***

+## 📋 Requirements

+Before installation, please ensure you have the following external dependencies installed:

+* **Neovim (v0.9+):** A recent version is required for the included Lua plugins to function correctly.
+* **`ripgrep` (`rg`):** A fast command-line search tool used by Telescope for its live grep feature.
+* **Python 3 & Pip:** Required to run the custom scripts.
+* **Git:** For version control and interacting with GitHub.

 ***